 Emergency Notification System Vendors can offer a wide range of services and features.
 Establish your criteria and communication plan by understanding the options available to you and your people.

 Mobile – We live in a world where most people have smart phones, and as such the ability exists to establish a powerful communication channel on the most commonly used devices around the globe.
 According to SMS Global, there are over 2 billion smartphone users and the number is growing quickly.
 Whether your organization provides smart phones or not, your people more than likely have smart phones in their pocket, and they will happily leverage them to improve their safety and connectedness during emergency events.

 Multi-channel – Emergency notification system vendors help you deliver messages that are more important than email.
 For those times your people must receive the notification, you’ll need to send your notification over multiple communication channels simultaneously.
 What channels make sense for your audience(s)?
 At a minimum, demand that your vendor offers simple ways to communicate across text/SMS, voice call, mobile applications, email, and social channels all with a few clicks.

-Localized – If you have a global audience, you’ll need the ability to send messages in any language, so you’ll need your emergency notification system vendor to be UTF-compliant and allow for messages to be written in any language.
+Localized – If you have a global audience, you’ll need the ability to send messages in any language.
+Your emergency notification system vendor needs to be UTF-compliant and allow for messages to be written in any language.

 Fast – Speed cannot be understated.
 Whether you’re sending to an audience of 100 or 10,000, critical emergency notifications need to be delivered in seconds, not minutes or hours.